BCDA-APS/apstools/docs/source/examples/_run_command_list.rst

 The output will be rather lengthy, if there are no errors.

+.. warning: FIXME:

-..
-FIXME: Issue must be corrected before this documentation is complete. https://github.com/BCDA-APS/apstools/issues/185
+   Issue must be corrected before this documentation is complete. https://github.com/BCDA-APS/apstools/issues/185

 .. _command_file_running: